 Ongoing Communication and Team Acclimation

 Throughout the first week, managers should have check-in meetings with the new employee.
-We recommend video calls to have the best means for communicating verbally and gauging facial expressions and body language.
 The goal is to ensure they’re picking up on new information, meeting who they need to meet, and getting answers to their questions.
 If they don’t have questions, have topics to discuss.
 New employees might not know where to start or what questions to ask.
 Help open the lines of communication and build good work relationships with the new employee.
-If you’re used to physically walking throughout the office checking in on the team, set up individual video conferences paced throughout the day.
 Brief meetings, a simple catch-up, or check-ins make a huge difference in keeping the team engaged and on track.

 Managers or mentors should schedule an informal meet and greet with the new employee and a few team members at a time.
 It allows the new employee to know their peers better.
 Strong peer-to-peer relationships are among the top contributors to job satisfaction, so don’t skip this crucial step!